NoorMuhammad03/airuniversity/README.md

 # airuniversity
-This is our 1st semester project.
+This is our 1st semester project for ICT.